Sauceke/hotdog/Documentation/Wired.md

     <br>

-3. Put the sockets on the Nano and solder them <br>
+3. Put the sockets on the Nano and solder them
     onto the board in the below orientation.

     *Leave at least one row space at the top ↓*